-NVIDIA Base Command Manager works with PBS Professional and OpenPBS, which are the modern editions of the original Portable Batch System (PBS) software.
-The original PBS software was a workload management and job scheduling system to manage computing resources, and was originally developed at NASA in the 1990s.
+Bright Cluster Manager works with PBS Pro Commercial and PBS Pro CE (Community Edition), which are the modern versions of the original Portable Batch System (PBS) software.
+PBS is a workload management and job scheduling system to manage computing resources, and was originally developed at NASA in the 1990s.